-A simple but beautiful bunny wreath from Etsy, and one you can re-use over and over again.
+A simple but beautiful bunny wreath from Etsy, and one you can reuse over and over again.
 It’s a fun way to welcome easter in your home by choosing from three different sizes to fit your door.
-Plus, there are over 20 different colors and patterns for bows to put your own spin on it.
+Plus, there are several colors and patterns so you can put your own spin on it.

-One of the tips we were given to protect a wreath like this from outdoor elements is to use a water-
+One of the tips we were given to protect a wreath like this from outdoor elements is to use a waterproof

 Bunny Pom Pom Wreath

 I’m a sucker for white wreaths, for the simple fact that it goes well with just about any style.
 Not to mention this pom-pom wreath is really easy to make at home.
 You’ll need: